Metu-O/Feature-Selection-Qiime2-/README.md

 # 3. SelectFromModel Using Stochastic Gradient Descent Estimator

 The sklearn Stochastic Gradient Descent (SGD) classifier is harnessed as the base estimator for feature selection within the classification pipeline.
 The coef_ attribute from RFC is used as the importance_getter parameter.
-Learn more about sklearn's SGDClassifier by referring to (https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html).
+Learn more about sklearn's SGDClassifier by referring to https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html.

-# Initializing
+# Getting Started

-1. Clone Feature-Selection-Qiime2
+1. Clone the Repository

   ```
   git clone https://github.com/Metu-O/Feature-Selection-Qiime2
   ```

-2. Change directory to the Feature-Selection-Qiime2 you just cloned.
-Change to your own directory e.g. /home/mosele/Feature-Selection-Qiime2
+2. Navigate to the Repository

   ```
   cd Feature-Selection-Qiime2